yarhm0962/dump-bot/README.md

+markdown
-# RblXLua Dump Bot
+# RblXLua Bot

-A feature‑rich Discord bot for Lua deobfuscation, advanced obfuscation with anti‑tamper and anti‑environment logging, ticket management, Cloudflare Turnstile verification with gender selection, active checks, auto‑delete, and administrative utilities.
+A feature‑rich Discord bot for Lua deobfuscation, ticket management, verification with role assignment, active checkers, auto‑delete (instant and timer‑based), a talking bot, and administrative utilities.

 ---

-# Features:
-### Lua Deobfuscation
-- Fetch code from a link, attachment, or reply.
-- Multi‑layer deobfuscation: Prometheus, WeAreDevs, and a powerful fallback that unpacks Base64, XOR, string.char, and loadstring wrappers.
+## Features

-- Displays a preview and optionally sends the full code as a file.
+- **Lua Deobfuscation** – Fetch code from a URL, attachment, or reply and run multi‑layer deobfuscation (Prometheus, WeAreDevs, enhanced fallback).
+Displays a preview and optionally sends the full code as a file.

-### Lua Obfuscation (Advanced)
-- Encrypts the source with Prometheus-style single-base64 chunk.
-- Wraps the result with built‑in **anti‑tamper** and **anti‑environment logging** protections.
-- The final output is a unique, self‑decrypting payload that resists static analysis and common deobfuscation attempts.
-- The anti‑tamper layer includes buffer integrity checks, RunService detection, and a security violation handler that kicks the player on failure.
-- The anti‑env layer hooks debug functions, proxies the environment, and detects logging attempts.

-### Ticket System
-- Persistent ticket panels with custom roles, claim/unclaim functionality, and closing.
+- **Ticket System** – Persistent ticket panels with custom roles, claim functionality, and closing.
-- Supports multiple ping roles and an optional claim button.

-### Verification System
-- Restricts server access until users verify via a dedicated website.
-- **Intro Animation**: A cinematic lock‑and‑key SVG animation that plays on first visit.
-- **Gender Selection**: Users choose Girl, Gay, or Boy; the choice is saved in `localStorage` and never asked again.
-- **Cloudflare Turnstile**: “Ads verification” step.
-- **Real‑time Verified Users List**: Shows avatars, display names, timestamps, and gender icons.
-- **24‑hour Deadline**: Automatic countdown; unverified members receive the **Not Verified** role after the deadline.
-- **Re‑verification**: If a user loses the Verified role, they can verify again.
-- **Manual Verification Apply**: The `/verify` slash command instantly applies the **Not Verified** role to all currently unverified members, showing a progress estimate and final report.

-### Active Checker
+- **Verification System** – Restrict server access until users verify by clicking a **Verify** button.
+The bot automatically assigns a **Verified** role and a **Not Verified** role, with a 24‑hour deadline after which unverified members receive the Not Verified role.

-- Periodically ping @everyone in a specified channel to check user activity.
+- **Active Checker** – Periodically ping `@everyone` in a specified channel to check user activity.

-### Auto‑Delete Messages
-- Instantly delete all messages in chosen channels.
+- **Instant Auto‑Delete** – Delete every message as soon as it is sent in chosen channels.

-### Bypass Utility
+- **Timer‑Based Auto‑Delete** – Delete all messages in a channel after a configurable period of inactivity.
+The timer resets whenever a new message is sent, and only triggers if no messages appear during the entire cooldown.

+- **Talking Bot** – Enable a conversational bot in a specific channel that replies to user messages with relevant answers about Lua, exploits, Delta, and bot commands.

-- Extract keys from obfuscated URLs (Delta, Platoboost, Lootlabs, Lootlink) using a Node.js script or Python fallback.
+- **Bypass Utility** – Extract keys from obfuscated URLs (Delta‑style).

-### Slash & Prefix Commands
-- Modern slash commands and traditional prefix commands (`.`).
+- **Slash & Prefix Commands** – Modern slash commands and traditional prefix commands (`.`).
-- Command channel restriction with owner bypass.

-### MongoDB Persistence
+- **Command Channel Restriction** – Limit commands to a single text channel (with owner bypass).

-- All settings, logs, tickets, verification records (including gender), and active checker configurations are stored in MongoDB.
+- **MongoDB Persistence** – All settings, logs, tickets, verification records, and configurations are stored in MongoDB.

 ---